Cuzyoung/Awesome-3D-Image-Editing/README.md

 <!-- <a href="" target='_blank'><img src="https://visitor-badge.laobi.icu/badge?page_id=Cuzyoung.Awesome-3D-Image-Editing&left_color=%23DFA3CB&right_color=%23CEE75F"> </a>  -->
+# 🏡Home
-Here is a curated list of papers about 3D Image Editing. 🔥🔥🔥
+Here is a collection of papers on the topic of 3D Image Editing, which encompasses research on Diffusion models, Neural Radiance Fields (NeRF), and various other methodologies.

+## 🌟🌟🌟Updating
 [Ziyang Gong](https://scholar.google.com/citations?user=cWip8QgAAAAJ&hl=zh-CN&oi=ao) and [Deblina Bhattacharjee](https://scholar.google.com/citations?user=F3YYEmMAAAAJ&hl=zh-CN&oi=ao) curate this collection aiming to help researchers to know the development of this area.
 This repo also will be continually updating.
 If you have any question or advice, please feel free to contact us.

 Ziyang Gong📧: gongzy23@sysu.mail2.edu.cn